Choosing the perfect soil and fertilizer for vining plants can make you break a sweat. On top of that, if the plant is English Ivy, good luck!

 Does English Ivy Plant Need Fertilizers?

-During winter, avoid fertilizing the plant when they are dormant.
+During winter, avoid fertilizing the plant as they are dormant.

 You can also go for a 20-20-20 ratio houseplant fertilizer diluted down to half its strength every month during spring and summer.